 As technology struggles to stay ahead of hackers, cybersecurity has emerged as one of the fastest growing industries.
 Data breaches by hackers make the news all too often lately, and the threat of politically motivated hacking is a growing concern.
-However, cybersecurity is important not just to large companies and organizations, but to small businesses and individuals.
+However, cybersecurity is important not only to large companies and organizations, but also to small businesses and individuals.
 The cybersecurity industry is worth more than $150 billion today and is expected to more than double by 2026.

 Most startups can’t afford their own 3D printer and many turn to a 3D printing service to produce their initial prototypes.
 Toys and home décor are also popular 3D printing products.
 On a larger scale, manufacturers use 3D printing to produce product prototypes.
 New types of 3D printing material are emerging, including polymers and metals, contributing to the advance of the industry.
 New products that can be 3D printed include tool components and even finished auto parts.
 The global 3D printing market was worth nearly $14 billion in 2020 and is expected to grow to $63 billion by 2026.

 In contrast to all the technology sectors that we’ve covered, automobile sales are on an upward trajectory.
 Hybrid and electric vehicles are among the hotter trends in the car industry.
 Tesla and its electric cars have been in the spotlight for years and seem to be popping up everywhere lately.
 Another industry trend is the ongoing shift to the online marketplace, which is no longer just for new cars.
 Shift, Vroom, and Carvana are major online players in this market, selling nearly 250,000 used cars combined in the first half of 2021.
 The automobile sales industry in the U.S. alone is worth over $1 trillion and growing.

 Management consultants provide advice and assistance to companies and organizations about strategy, financial matters, operations, marketing, human resources, and more.
 They may also provide software architecture consulting services.
 Being a management consultant can be very lucrative, with the average management consultant making $130,000 per year.
 The management consulting industry is projected to grow from $820 billion in 2020 to $1.2 trillion in 2025.